Animal-assisted speech therapy education & resources

 • reading therapy

-Child lies with speech therapy dog while in engaging in animal-assisted speech therapy (dog AAI).
+Child leans on therapy dog in animal-assisted speech therapy.

 I’d love to share the joys and challenges of my learning journey so that you can safely, effectively, and enjoyably incorporate the special power of speech therapy dogs to: